nLab

 There are a number of possible resolutions of Russell’s paradox.

-• The “classical” solution, adopted in ZFC and thus by most mainstream mathematicians, is to restrict the axiom of comprehension so as to disallow the formation of the set R: one requires that the set being constructed be a subset of some already existing set.
+• The “classical” solution, adopted in ZFC and thus by the mathematical “mainstream”, is to restrict the axiom of comprehension so as to disallow the formation of the set RR: one requires that the set being constructed be a subset of some already existing set.
 The restricted axiom is usually given a different name such as the axiom of separation.

-• In most structural set theories, there is no need to artificially restrict the set-formation rules: if sets cannot be elements of other sets, then the “definition” of R is just a type error.
+• In most structural set theories, the featurelessness of the elements of the structural sets secures the consistency of set formation.
+If sets cannot be elements of other sets, then the “definition” of RR is just a type error.
 The same is true in other structural foundational systems such as (modern, non-Russellian) type theory.
 However, Russell’s paradox can be recreated in structural foundations with inconsistent universes by constructing pure sets within them.

 References